FlexiGroBots-H2020/Data-Space/Readme.md

   The appearance of this Traefik dashboard is shown below.
   ![figura](./pictures/dashboardv2.png)

-  Traefik uses ingress manifests similar to Nginx.
-But also, It is necessary to create a TCP layer transport, being a specific Traefik component.
+  Traefik uses a kind of ingress manifest similar to Nginx.
+In addition, it is necessary to create a TCP layer transport, being a specific Traefik component.
   The IngressRouetes folder contains all components to deploy either [local](./traefik/IngressRoutes/4-ingressroute-local.yaml) or in the [cloud](./traefik/IngressRoutes/4-ingressroute-rancher.yaml)